 The Kalief Audit

-Best for: interrogations, forensic interviews, court examinations, emails, and text exchanges.Outputs: participant ledger, breach log, harm chain, what they held, severity, and forensic summary.
+Best for: interrogations, forensic interviews, court examinations, emails, and text exchanges.Outputs: participant ledger, breach log, harm chain, what they held, and forensic summary.

 Audit vocabulary